On spaces of Euclidean triangles and triangulated Euclidean surfaces: The completion of an asymmetric metric space

-\begin{definition} A metric space having the convergence-symmetry property is called complete if every Cauchy sequence is convergent. \end{definition}
+\begin{definition}[Complete convergence-symmetric space] A metric space having the convergence-symmetry property is called complete if every Cauchy sequence is convergent. \end{definition}

-\begin{definition} Let $(X,d)$ be a metric space having the convergence-symmetry property.
-A subset $A$ of $X$ is called dense in $X$ if for each $x\in X$ there is a sequence $(x_n)$ in $A$ converging to $x$. \end{definition} We now introduce the notion of completion in this non-symmetric setting.
+\begin{definition}[Dense subset in a convergence-symmetric space] Let $(X,d)$ be a convergence-symmetric metric space.
+A subset $A$ of $X$ is called dense in $X$ if for each $x\in X$ there is a sequence $(x_n)$ in $A$ converging to $x$. \end{definition}

-Let $(X,d)$ be a (non-necessarily symmetric) metric space having the convergence-symmetry property.
+Let $(X,d)$ be a convergence-symmetric metric space.
 We construct a completion of $X$ with respect to $d$.
-The outline is the same as that of symmetric metric spaces, but we point out the steps which depend crucially on the fact that our space has the convergence-symmetry property.
-Also, note that the completion of a space with the convergence-symmetry property also has the convergence-symmetry property.
+The outline is the same as the usual one followed in the case of symmetric metric spaces.
+We point out the steps which depend crucially on the fact that our space satisfies the convergence-symmetry property.

-\begin{enumerate} \item Consider the set of Cauchy sequences in $X$.
+(1) Consider the set of Cauchy sequences in $X$.
 We say that two Cauchy sequences $(p_n)$ and $(q_n)$ are equivalent if

-This defines an equivalence relation on the set of Cauchy sequences in $X$.
+It is clear from the definition that this defines an equivalence relation on the set of Cauchy sequences in $X$.

-\item If $(p_n)$ and $(q_n)$ are Cauchy sequences, then for any $n,m\geq 0$ we have
+(2) If $(p_n)$ and $(q_n)$ are Cauchy sequences, then for any $n,m\geq 0$ we have

-as $m, n \to \infty$.
 It follows that the sequence of real numbers $(d(p_n,q_n))$ is a Cauchy sequence.
 Thus it is convergent.

-\item Let $X^*$ be the set of equivalence classes of Cauchy sequences in $X$.
-If $P,Q\in X^*$ denote the equivalence classes of $(p_n)$ and $(q_n)$, then we define
+(3) Let $X^*$ be the set of equivalence classes of Cauchy sequences in $X$.
+If $P\in X^*$ and $Q\in X^*$ denote the equivalence classes of $(p_n)$ and $(q_n)$, then we define